DiamondStump/Team-Cyber-Safe/Python Scripts/README.md

 # Python Scripts Collection

 This Directory contains personal scipts that i have made and have used on a practival level.
-There's no angle. it's a growing random list that i have tweeked to make it available for you to use.
+There's no angle.
+It's a growing random list that i have tweeked to make it available for use to the public.
 So enjoy.

 For now I have two useful Python scripts:
 One for managing email campaigns and another for generating secure random passwords.
 These scripts are designed to be simple yet effective tools for common tasks.

 ## Scripts Included

 ### 1. Email Campaign Script